 Anything related to customs must be stamped and very original.
 Another thing is that there should be matching details of the car on each of the papers.
-You should be very conscious of this fact, being that these kind of documents define a car and the driver.
+You should be very conscious of this fact, being that this kind of documents define a car and the driver.
 You don’t want to hear the Nigerian Police say, ‘oga come down’, while another officer cocks his gun.
-Ensure that you get only original papers, and not something that has been tampered.
+Ensure that you get only original papers and not something that has been tampered with.

-Details like car’s VIN is very vital, it must, as a must, be the same with what the paper says.
+Details like a car’s VIN are very vital, it must, as a must, be the same as what the paper says.
 If there is a mismatch, please seek for reasons, and no reason at all should be a reason for such.
-This appears as Chasis number on documents.
+This appears as a Chasis number on documents.

 Request for Police Report Papers